Advanced search

 Anxiety, agitation or tension

-Methylphenidate is associated with the worsening of pre-existing anxiety, agitation or tension.
-Clinical evaluation for anxiety, agitation or tension should precede use of methylphenidate and patients should be regularly monitored for the emergence or worsening of these symptoms during treatment, at every adjustment of dose and then at least every 6 months or every visit.
+Methylphenidate is associated with the worsening of pre-existing anxiety, agitation, or tension (see section 4.8).
+Clinical evaluation for anxiety, agitation, or tension should precede use of methylphenidate and patients should be regularly monitored for the emergence or worsening of these symptoms during treatment, at every adjustment of dose, and then at least every 6 months or at every visit.

-Particular care should be taken in using methylphenidate to treat ADHD in patients with co morbid bipolar disorder (including untreated type 1 bipolar disorder or other forms of bipolar disorder) because of concern for possible precipitation of a mixed/manic episode in such patients.
-Prior to initiating treatment with methylphenidate, patients with co morbid depressive symptoms should be adequately screened to determine if they are at risk for bipolar disorder; such screening should include a detailed psychiatric history, including a family history of suicide, bipolar disorder, and depression.
-Close ongoing monitoring is essential in these patients (see above 'Psychiatric Disorders' and section 4.2).
-Patients should be monitored for symptoms at every adjustment of dose, then at least every 6 months and at every visit.
+Particular care should be taken in using methylphenidate to treat ADHD in patients with co-morbid bipolar disorder (including untreated type 1 bipolar disorder or other forms of bipolar disorder; see section 4.3) due to possible acceleration of a mixed/manic episode in these patients.
+Prior to initiating treatment with methylphenidate, patients with co-morbid depressive symptoms should be adequately screened to determine if they are at risk for bipolar disorder; such screening should include a detailed psychiatric history, including a family history of suicide, bipolar disorder, and depression.
+Close ongoing monitoring is essential in these patients (see above 'Psychiatric disorders' and section 4.2).
+Patients should be monitored for symptoms at every adjustment of dose, then at least every 6 months, and at every visit.

 Priapism

-Prolonged and painful erections have been reported in association with methylphenidate products, mainly in association with a change in the methylphenidate treatment regimen.
+Prolonged and painful erections have been reported in association with methylphenidate, mainly in association with a change in the methylphenidate treatment regimen (see section 4.8).
 Patients who develop abnormally sustained or frequent and painful erections should seek immediate medical attention.

-Moderately reduced weight gain and growth retardation have been reported with long-term use of methylphenidate in children.
+Moderately reduced weight gain and growth retardation have been reported with long-term use of methylphenidate in children (see section 4.8).

 The effects of methylphenidate on final height and final weight are currently unknown and being studied.

-Growth should be monitored in children during methylphenidate treatment: height, weight and appetite should be recorded at least 6 monthly with maintenance of a growth chart.
-Patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.
+Growth should be monitored in children and adolescents during methylphenidate treatment: height, weight and appetite should be recorded according to the age of the child or adolescent at least 6 monthly with maintenance of a growth chart.
+Patients who are not growing or gaining height or weight as expected may need to discontinue treatment.

 Seizures

 Methylphenidate should be used with caution in patients with epilepsy.
-Methylphenidate may lower the convulsive threshold in patients with prior history of seizures, in patients with prior EEG abnormalities in absence of seizures, and rarely in patients without a history of convulsions and no EEG abnormalities.
+Methylphenidate may lower the convulsive threshold in patients with prior history of seizures, in patients with prior EEG abnormalities in absence of seizures, and rarely in patients without a history of convulsions and no EEG abnormalities (see section 4.8).
 If seizure frequency increases or new-onset seizures occur, methylphenidate should be discontinued.

 Abuse, misuse and diversion

 Chronic abuse of methylphenidate can lead to marked tolerance and psychological dependence with varying degrees of abnormal behaviour.
-Frank psychotic episodes can occur, especially in response to parenteral abuse.
+Acute psychotic episodes can occur, especially in response to parenteral abuse.

-Patient age, the presence of risk factors for substance use disorder (such as co-morbid oppositional-defiant or conduct disorder and bipolar disorder), previous or current substance abuse should be taken in to account when deciding on a course of treatment for ADHD.
-Caution is called for in emotionally unstable patients, such as those with a history of drug or alcohol dependence, because such patients may increase the dosage on their own initiative.
+Patient age, the presence of risk factors for substance use disorder (such as co-morbid oppositional-defiant or conduct disorder and bipolar disorder), previous or current substance abuse should be taken into account when deciding on a course of treatment for ADHD.
+Caution is advised in emotionally unstable patients, for example, those with a history of drug or alcohol dependence, as these patients may increase the dosage on their own.

 For some high-risk substance abuse patients, methylphenidate or other stimulants may not be suitable and non-stimulant treatment should be considered.